gyuho/learn/doc/virtual_memory/README.md

 #### Why virtual memory?

-For a program to run, code and its data must be accessible in main memory, but it might not be large enough to handle the entire process.
-We could have a very large memory to fit it in, but memory is very costly.
+For a program to run, code and its data must be accessible in main memory, but the memory might not be large enough to handle the entire process.
+Having a very large memory to fit them all is very costly.
 This is where `virtual memory` comes in.
 It separates *logical memory required by process* from *physical memory of processor*.
 And it provides each program with its own complete and independent memory.